 GAM101 CREDITS: 3 PREREQUISITE(S): NONE

-Introduction to Game Design
+Introduction to Game Design Q

-Whether the goal is to become a game designer, artist or programmer, this course is a path into the world of video game production.
-Students will explore what career paths lay ahead in the respective areas of game development through an understanding of the game design process and develop awareness of the many positions within the game industry.
-By learning fundamental design and visualization techniques needed to express complex game ideas, students will apply professional documentation techniques to their projects.
-Students will also learn how to convert their own game playing skills to tools used to analyze popular games and break down gameplay elements to discover what makes the greatest games tick.
+Whether the goal is to become a game designer, artist or programme explore what career paths lay ahead in the respective areas of game of awareness of the many positions within the game industry.
+By learnin game ideas, students will apply professional documentation techniqu skills to tools used to analyze popular games and break down gamepl development through an understanding of the g fundamental design and visualization tech es to their projects.
+Students will also learn l he game design process and develop niques needed to express complex now to convert their own game playing

+GAM113 CREDITS: 3 PREREQUISITE(S): GAM125

-Introduction to Game Tools
+Introduction to Game Tools Q

-Game development toolkits are the basis for industry games both casual and large.
-This course introduces students to working in a toolkit environment by instructing in how games of all sizes and complexities are built within a toolkit.
-This course also provides practice for students as they use the most foundational tools to build game projects.
+Game development toolkits are the basis for industry games both cas by instructing in how games of all sizes and complexities are built with foundational tools to build game projects. - -

 GAM125 CREDITS: 3 PREREQUISITE(S): NONE

-Introduction to Game Development
+Introduction to Game Development)

-The process of developing games is an extensive process and requires developers to understand the many intricacies of development.
-This course aims to teach the full process of developing a game, from the pre-production stages to the final release and support of a game.
-The class will cover the basics of production, as well as the various positions and their duties on a game development team.
-Students will take part in mock game projects where they will attempt to fulfill all the needs of a mock game studio to learn the many parts of the development process.
+The process of developing games is an extensive process and requires to teach the full process of developing a game, from the pre-producti of production, as well as the various positions and their duties on a ga will attempt to fulfill all the needs of a mock game studio to learn the on stages to the final release and support of ame development team.
+Students will take p a game.
+The class will cover the basics

 GAM150 CREDITS: 3 PREREQUISITE(S): NONE

-Evolution of Electronic Games
+Evolution of Electronic Games Q

-This is a critical review of the technology and design history of video games, from the first all analog machines to the powerful console systems of today.
-This course will discuss primary innovators and historical figures of the industry and the origins of game design elements such as scoring, risks and rewards, level design, interacting with Al and interface design.
-Through analysis and example, students will look at the development of the industry, the formation of the classical game genres, the explosion of game-related technology and the possible futures of the field.
-These design lessons will be applied to simple projects to reinforce how game design elements from three decades ago still shape our industry and its products.
+This is a critical review of the technology and design history of video g This course will discuss primary innovators and historical figures of th rewards, level design, interacting with AI and interface design.
+Throug formation of the classical game genres, the explosion of game-related applied to simple projects to reinforce how game design elements fro e industry and the origins of game design ele gh analysis and example, students will look a I technology and the possible futures of the ments such as scoring, risks and t the development of the industry, the field.
+These design lessons will be

+GAM170 CREDITS: 3 PREREQUISITE(S): GAM101

 Game Design Workshop I

-This course explores the invention, revision and presentation of game design ideas in an atmosphere similar to a creative writing workshop.
-Students will work singly and in small groups to develop game ideas, compare and contrast them with published games and then create focused design documents for potential future production.
-The end-product will be several robust, polished game designs that have been tested by the most critical audience-your peers.
+This course explores the invention, revision and presentation of game work singly and in small groups to develop game ideas, compare and potential future production.
+The end-product will be several robust, p peers. contrast them with published games and the en create focused design documents for

+GAM200 CREDITS: 3 PREREQUISITE(S): GAM101

 Critical Game Studies

-This course is an introduction to advanced critical techniques and approaches to game design, analysis of games and game theory.
-Using techniques of critical theory, ludology and semiotics, students will explore the structure of games, interaction with the user and how games balance rules with freedom and risk with reward.
-This course will also delve into interface design, user control issues, data representation for the gamer and feedback loops.
-Present and future game genres will be examined and compared and contrasted among different platforms and styles of play.
+This course is an introduction to advanced critical techniques and app critical theory, ludology and semiotics, students will explore the struc freedom and risk with reward.
+This course will also delve into interfac loops.
+Present and future game genres will be examined and compare ture of games, interaction with the user and the design, user control issues, data represent how games balance rules with ation for the gamer and feedback

+GAM218 0 CREDITS: 3 PREREQUISITE(S): GAM113

 Game Scripting for Designers

+Game scripting is a basic requirement for the development of games high-level scripting in them.
+This course aims to teach how a designer -